Weblate

 /manage/sshin Weblate to your new GitHub account. - Add the new GitHub account as a collaborator on your translations repo.

-- Finally, make sure your repo URL in Weblate is the SSH address, not the HTTPS address, e.g.
+- Finally, make sure your repo URL (and push URL) in Weblate is the SSH address, not the HTTPS address, e.g.

 git@github.com:YourGitHubName/your-repo-name.git